inventorbit/gridbox_docs/_docs/quickstart-page.md

 permalink: /docs/quickstart-page/
 ---

-The QuickStart page is the home screen of the Gridbox using which you can either create projects from the scratch or clone existing projects.
+The QuickStart page is the home screen of the Gridbox using which, you can either create projects from the scratch or clone existing projects.

 <img src="../../img/quickstart.png" alt="Gridbox Quickstart Page "/>